All Episodes

 Okay, let me come back to the RF for a second.

-In that year, in 1940, 160 MHz was pretty exotic stuff, wasn't it?
+In that year, in 1940, 160 megahertz was pretty exotic stuff, wasn't it, that far back?

 Not really.

-Because the Navy was already working with radar systems running at 200 megahertz, 400 up to 500 megs, with push-pull triodes.
+It was exotic, but not beyond the range of, let us say practical reality because the Navy was already working with radar systems running at 200 megahertz, 400 up to 500 megs with push-pull triodes.

 This was before the days of the Magnetron.

-When the Magnetron was snuck over from England in late 1940 and went to Western Electric to be duplicated and manufactured, They suddenly had a quantum leap in radar because they went up to 9.5 gigahertz.
+When the Magnetron was snuck over from England in late 1940 and went to Western Electric to be duplicated and manufactured, they suddenly had a quantum leap in radar because they went up to 9.5 gigahertz.

 This was in production equipment in 1941.